 What is the City doing?

-Phragmities have been seen in the Professor’s Lake area.
-Parks staff sought the Ministry’s approval to apply a foliar spray.
+Parks staff have consulted with industry experts on the removal of the plants from the lake, as well as seeking the Ministry’s approval to apply a foliar spray.
 The control of the plant is not a short-term approach and must be revisited yearly to effectively remove this plant from the lake.

-The spraying of this plant must be timed so that does not interfere with the nesting migratory birds, breeding times for fish and reptiles.
-Parks staff are currently exploring a timeline of September 2023 for spraying of Phragmites .
+The removal/spraying of this plant must be timed so that does not interfere with the nesting migratory birds, breeding times for fish and reptiles.
+Parks staff are currently exploring a timeline of September 2022 for spraying of Phragmites with the manual removal of the plant in November.

 Control methods

-- Herbicide: There has been recent approval of a foliar spray called “Habitat Aqua” that allows a municipality to spray the plant over water.
-Any application of this product must be approved by the Ministry of Environment Conservation and City prior to spraying.
+- Chemical: There has been recent approval of a foliar spray called “Habitat Aqua” that allows a municipality to spray the plant over water.
+Any application of this product must be approved by the Ministry of Environment, Conservation and Parks (MECP), The Department of Fisheries (DFO) and City prior to spraying.
 Once the plant is sprayed, the dead plant material must be removed.

 What can residents do?

-- don’t cut the plant above the ground as it encourages more root growth.
+- Do not cut the plant above the ground as it encourages more root growth and the chemical spray requires a mature seed producing plant to be effective.

 Have questions?